Herbs were originally known as herbaceous plants (soft fleshy stems and foliage) and used by Herbalists or anyone wanting to improve their health.

 - Support plants

-At the Workshops I demonstrated methods of growing herbs, and other plants, from seed sowing and vegetative propagating.
+The methods used to grow herbs, and other plants, include seed sowing and vegetative propagating.

-For more information on sowing seeds successfully read my article here - http://soiltosupper.com/simple-steps-to-sowing-seeds/
+For more information on sowing seeds successfully read my article here - Simple Steps to Sowing Seeds

 Growing new plants from cuttings, or small pieces of plants, is quite easy once you know all the simple steps.

-Here’s my easy steps to growing more plants for free…well almost free !!
+Here’s the easy steps to growing more plants…

 - Take cuttings from healthy plants, early in the morning or late afternoon